 BC Rail Tumbler Ridge Branch Line, 1980–1983

 At the same time, Ivan J. Royan, QLS, BCLS, was in charge of four tunnels, fifteen bridges and eight kilometres of grade.
 Underhill established a surface control network across two mountain ranges to control the construction of two tunnels (the 9.6 km Table Tunnel and the 5.6 km Wolverine Tunnel).
+The control network KMZ file can be viewed on Google Earth.

 This surface control was carried out using Kern DKM3 0.5" theodolites and EDM's.
 Due to terrain conditions which prohibited the running of conventional levels between tunnel portals, elevations at the portals were determined by simultaneous reciprocal vertical angles.
 All data were reduced using rigorous mathematical methods during the process of deriving coordinates for the control stations around the proposed portals.
 Least-squares adjustment of the network was done by the Province on its mainframe computer.